-REPORT OF THE BOARD OF DIRECTORS OF THE FUND MANAGER FOR THE YEAR ENDED 30 JUNE 2023
+REPORT OF THE BOARD OF DIRECTORS OF THE FUND MANAGER FOR THE YEAR ENDED 30 JUNE 2024

-The Board of Directors of UTT Asset Management and Investor Services Plc, hereinafter also referred to as the "Fund Manager", presents the report of Invest Life Unit Trust Scheme (hereinafter also the "Fund" or "Scheme") together with the audited financial statements for the year ended 30 June 2023, which disclose the financial performance for the year and the state of affairs of the Fund as at that date.
+The Board of Directors of UTT Asset Management and Investor Services Plc, hereinafter also referred to as the "Fund Manager", presents the report of Invest Life Unit Trust Scheme (hereinafter also the "Fund" or "Scheme") together with the audited financial statements for the year ended 30 June 2024, which disclose the financial performance for the year and the state of affairs of the Fund as at that date.
+This report is an equivalent of the report of those charged with Governance required by TFRS 1.

-1 Establishment and management for the Fund
+1 Establishment and management of the Fund